enthought/enaml/docs/source/tech_ref/enaml_file.rst

 Writing .enaml Files
 ====================

+.. warning:: This documentation is not current and does not reflect the way
+    Enaml currently works.

 Enaml files contain a domain-specific language for specifying a user-interface and dynamically binding and computing values based on user interaction.